Demkeys/x86_64AssemblyATTGASExamples/MyProjects/EncryptAndDecryptFile/readme.md

 ### Instructions
 _NOTES:_
-_Before encrypting or decrypting, make a backup, so that, at the offchance that something goes wrong during encryption or decryption, no data is lost._
+* _Before encrypting or decrypting, make a backup, so that, at the offchance that something goes wrong during encryption or decryption, no data is lost._

-_Also, the programs look for a file named __testtext02__ in the current directory.
+* _Also, the programs look for a file named __testtext02__ in the current directory.
 So either rename the file you plan to encrypt and decrypt, or change the filename in the code for both programs to a name of your choice before assembling._
+* _Also, the programs read and write max of 4096 bytes.
+If you want to increase that, change the size mentioned at __f_data__ in both programs' source code._
 #### To encrypt:
 * Run __encryptprog__ using `./encryptprog`.
 * Program will prompt you to enter a passkey of max.
 8 characters.
 The program accepts upto 1024 characters, but only uses the first 8 characters.